harshp814/MacWebScraper/README.md

 # Mac_Web_Scraper

-Web Scraper written in python using Scrapy, to scrape McMaster course information which will be used for MacArchives.
+Web Scraper written in python using Scrapy and Selenium, to scrape McMaster course information which will be used for MacArchives.